-There are a number of reasons men choose to have a calf implant procedure, which may include a congenital defect (something you’re born with), asymmetry, or difficulty building muscle bulk in the calf.
+There are a number of reasons men choose to receive calf implants, also called a calf augmentation, including a congenital defect (something you’re born with), asymmetry, or difficulty building muscle bulk in the calf.

-Dr Norris performs calf augmentation surgery in fully accredited facilities.
+Dr Norris only ever performs calf augmentation surgery in fully accredited facilities.
 This is for your safety and to ensure optimum quality of care throughout the operation and the immediate postoperative period.
 This procedure is performed under general anaesthetic by a fully credited anaesthetist, who you will meet prior to your surgery.
-You can expect the operation to take 1-2 hours.
+You can expect the operation to take 1-2 hours to complete.

 The type of implant used depends on the size and end result you have discussed with Dr Norris.
-The incision is made on the back of the knee over the natural crease.
+To insert the implant, an incision is made on the back of the knee over the natural crease.
 The implant is placed in a pocket between the fascia and the underlining muscle.
 The incision is closed with sutures and wrapped in compression bandages to reduce swelling and movement of the implant once inserted.

 What happens after the surgery?

-- Daily short showers are permitted ensuring your waterproof dressings are dried adequately.
+- Daily short showers are permitted, provided your waterproof dressings are dried adequately.
 Your first shower will only be permitted after 2 days.

-- Patients are encouraged to sleep with your legs elevated to reduce swelling for 1-2 weeks.
+- Patients are encouraged to sleep with your legs elevated to reduce swelling during the first two weeks.

 - You may also need to use crutches to get around for at least 10 days.

 - It’s not uncommon for patients to experience bruising, swelling, tenderness, and sensitivity.
-Swelling may vary from patient to patient and should resolve by 2 weeks.
+Swelling may vary from patient to patient but usually resolves after 2 weeks.

 - You may return to work after 1 week, unless it involves heavy lifting/bending or use of the lower body.
-You may require to be on light duties for up to 3 weeks.
+You may need to be on light duties for up to 3 weeks.

 - A follow-up appointment will be booked for you on day 3 after the operation.
 This is to check your wounds and change the dressing.

-- Scar Tissue You may experience hard lumps around the incision line after your calf augmentation surgery.
-This is scar tissue building up after trauma to the area from the implant being inserted.
-This will eventually settle and subside but might require steroid injections into the scar tissue.
-Dr Norris will discuss this if need be.
+- Scar Tissue – YYou may experience hard lumps around the incision line after your calf augmentation surgery.
+This is scar tissue building up after trauma to the area due to the implant being inserted.
+This will eventually settle and subside but might require steroid injections to eliminate the build-up of scar tissue.
+Dr Norris will discuss this if need be

-- Asymmetry Though all effort is made to ensure your calves are symmetrical unfortunately the implants only vary in several sizes and a slight uneven result can occur.
+- Asymmetry – Though every effort is made to ensure your calves are symmetrical.
+Unfortunately, the implants vary in size and a slightly uneven result can occur